• Skip to main content

 A few of these games can be played solo, but most require at least one other partner, which means kids are working on social skills as they navigate the ins and out of cooperation and competition.

-Brain games are also good tools for classrooms, when teachers need to give kids a little “in-between” activities.
+Brain games are also good tools for classrooms, when teachers need to give kids a little "in-between" fun activities.

 I chose three categories of screen-free brain twisters below.
-Verbal fluency games which rely of quick thinking and literacy skills (such as word games) ; Pen and paper games; and physical brain games which require objects, or utilize kids’ bodies.
+Verbal fluency games which rely of quick thinking and literacy skills (such as word games); pen and paper games; and physical brain games which require objects, or utilize kids' bodies.

 Verbal Fluency Games

 Hink Pink.
 Hink Pinks are rhyming word puzzles.
-One person thinks of a two word rhyme and gives a two word description.
-The other player then must guess the “Hink Pink.”
-For example, if one person says, “angry boy”, the other player responds, “mad lad.”
-Or, “wet canine” becomes “soggy doggy.”
+One person thinks of a two word rhyme and says a two word description.
+The other player then must guess the "Hink Pink."
+For example, if one person says, "angry boy", the other player responds, "mad lad."
+Or, "wet canine" becomes "soggy doggy."

 Verbal Venn.
 One player chooses two disparate objects, the other player attempts to find a linking characteristic between those two objects and the word that would go in the middle of the imaginary Venn diagram.